 It is by means of these same cylinders that the machine is raised or lowered at the will of the rider.
 On the forward side of each cylinder is an automatic valve which is controlled by the rider by means of a wire running from the valve to the handle bar of the machine.
 This valve opens into two narrow compartments running the length of the cylinder and which are kept closed by the outside pressure of the water.

-When it is desired to send the machine to any depth the rider pulls the wire connecting with the valve, and the inrushing water causes the machine to gradually sink below X
+When it is desired to send the machine to any depth the rider pulls the wire connecting with the valve, and the inrushing water causes the machine to gradually sink below

 the surface.
-When the desired depth has been reached the wire is released, the valve closes and the machine remains stationary, not between heaven and earth, but between the surface and the bottom of the ocean.
+When the desired depth has been reached the wire is released, the valve closes and the

 Connecting the two cylinders are two hollow metal rods which serve the double purpose of connecting the air-filled cylinders and acting as axles for the two wheels of the bicycle.
 The rims of the wheels project above and below the cylinders.
 These wheels have the customary spokes, interwoven as usual, but the rim is entirely different from that of the land machine.